-The disputed domain name was registered on June 23, 2022 and resolves to a website fraudulently verifying the authenticity of counterfeit ELF BAR goods.
+The disputed domain name was registered on June 17, 2022 and resolves to a website which not only directs hyperlinks to the Complainant's official website, but also fraudulently verifies the authenticity of counterfeit ELF BAR goods.
 Consumers may scan the QR code on counterfeit goods and be directed to the product verification page of the disputed domain name.